jortorres/AI_Agent/README.md

 Building AI agent for personal learning, using Google's Gemani API.
 Build functionality for an Agent to run arbitrary Python code.
+SECURITY RISK, DON'T USE THIS CODE ON YOUR COMPUTER, NOT PROPERLY SECURED.